College of Graduate Studies

-Below is a list of informational documents to help guide you through the Graduate Assistantship hiring process.
-The Graduate Assistantship Policy 274 can be found on policy central.
+Below is information to guide you through the Graduate Assistantship hiring process.
+The TTU Graduate Assistantship Policy 274 may be found on policy central.

 Graduate Assistantships are only available to students who have been admitted with full standing into a Tennessee Tech graduate degree program.

 Persons interested in applying for a Graduate Assistantship should submit their Graduate Assistantship application to the individual college or department they are interested in working with.
-Direct contact with each college or department is encouraged as additional application materials and references may be required and some departments may also have specific deadlines for assistantship applications as stated above.
+Direct contact with each college or department is encouraged as additional application materials and references may be required and some departments may also have specific deadlines for assistantship applications.

 Below are the instructions to apply for a Graduate Assistantship.
 The criteria listed are required for all assistantships; however, each department may require more information (e.g. letters of recommendation, personal statement, etc.).
-You must contact the "Contact Person" listed below for more information about their criteria.
+You must contact the "Contact Person" listed in the PDF below for more information about their criteria.

 Steps for Applying:

-1. Complete the Graduate Assistantship application located below.
+1. Complete the Graduate Assistantship Application.
+(See link above.)

-3. Along with the application, please send your resume and all additional information you feel may be helpful to the contact person.
+3. Along with the application, include your resume and any other additional information you feel may be helpful to the contact person.

 4. Wait for a response from the contact person regarding additional information or documentation that may require be required (e.g. letters of recommendation, personal statement, etc.).

-5. If you have not heard anything within one week, please follow up with the contact person.
+5. If you have not heard anything within one week, follow up with the department.

 There is no limit to the number of graduate assistant positions you may apply for.